Have you ever been late to an appointment or perhaps you overlooked one altogether?

 Second, Jeremiah 29:11 in the New International Version says:

 ”For I know the plans I have for you," declares the LORD, "plans to prosper you and not to harm you, plans to give you hope and a future.”

 God’s plans for you are for good.

-Dr. Myles Munroe who was tragically killed nearly three years ago, once said:
+Dr. Myles Munroe who tragically died nearly six years ago, once said:

 “Your life has the potential to fulfill your purpose.
 If, however, you imprison that potential, you rob your life of its purpose and fulfillment.
 You and every other individual on this planet possess an awesome treasure.

-“Too much of this treasure is buried every day, untapped and untouched in the cemeteries of the world.
-Much talent, skill and creativity have been lost to the world for want of a little courage.
+“Too much of this treasure is buried every day, untapped and untouched , in the cemeteries of the world.
+Much talent and creativity have been lost to the world for want of a little courage.
 Many obscure men and women enter eternity pregnant with potential, with a stillborn purpose.
 Living with ability brings responsibility.
 Dying with ability reveals irresponsibility.”

 Life is full of possibilities. . .whether negative or positive becomes a choice we make.

 That’s why the enemy will do everything possible to confuse you and keep you from accomplishing the appointment God has for you.
 The enemy wants you to live in the land of the disappointment, discouraged and depressed.

 Many Christians have chosen to let discouragement cast it’s dark cloud over their life thinking that they have missed the best life had to offer.